wchen777/network-encoding-vis/README.md

-# network-encoding-vis
+# Network Encoding on the Physical Layer -- Visualizer

-visualizing how bits are transformed into signals on the physical layer.
-NRZ, Manchester, Block encoding
+Visualizing how bits are transformed into signals on the physical layer.
+NRZ, Manchester, Block encoding.